 Dior Diorshow is another that has capitalized with multiple formulas to meet different needs.
 The original is a true cult classic known for its oversize wand that provides length and volume.
 They now offer Pump ‘n’ Volume HD for a more dramatic effect, Iconic Overcurl with a curved wand to help curl lashes with a swipe, and Blackout for true black coverage.

 Waterproof or not?
 This is one that ladies will draw sides on.
-One of the main reasons we feel strongly is due to the removal of waterproof mascara.
-In the past, it had been challenging, but new makeup removal products are now available to make that easier.
+One of the main reasons we feel strongly is due to the process it takes to remove waterproof mascara.
+In the past, it was challenging, but new makeup removal products are now available to make that easier.
 A good waterproof mascara should hold up to summer humidity, a sweaty workout, or a good old sob-fest when your latest Netflix marathon is over.
-Essence Lash Princess False Lash Effect Waterproof is a bargain at about $5.

-Clinique High Impact Waterproof provides easy application and no clumping for an simple, natural look with buildable coverage.
+Clinique High Impact Waterproof provides easy application and no clumping for a simple, natural look with buildable coverage.